Maltese folklore

 Maltese folklore is the folk tradition which has developed in Malta over the centuries, and expresses the cultural identity of the Maltese people.
 Maltese folklore, traditions and legends still live in the minds of the older-generations, and these are slowly being studied and categorized, like any other European tradition.
 A number of national and international folklore festivals are undertaken on an annual basis, some of which are under the patronage of the National Folklore Commission and the Ministry for Culture and the Arts.
-Notably, every December the Malta International Folk Festival is staged in Valletta, with delegates from countries around the World.
+Notably, every December the Malta International Folk Festival is staged in Valletta, with delegates from countries around the world.

 Weddings

 Traditional Maltese weddings featured the bridal party walking in procession beneath an ornate canopy, from the home of the bride's family to the parish church, with singers trailing behind serenading the bride and groom.
 The Maltese word for this custom is il-ġilwa.
 This custom along with many others has long since disappeared from the Islands, in the face of modern practices.

 New wives would wear the għonnella, a traditional item of Maltese clothing.
 However, it is no longer worn in modern Malta.
 Today's couples are married in churches, chapels or hotels in the village or town of their choice.
 The nuptials are usually followed by a lavish wedding reception, often including several hundred guests.
 Occasionally, couples will try to incorporate elements of the traditional Maltese wedding in their celebration.

 There has been a recent resurgence of interest in traditional weddings.
-The annually held Maltese Traditional Wedding in the Village of Żurrieq is very popular.
+The annually held Maltese Traditional Wedding in the Village of Żurrieq is one of the most popular wedding places.
 Around May of each year, thousands of Maltese and tourists attend a traditional Maltese wedding in the style of the 16th century.
 This includes il-ġilwa, which leads the bride and groom to a wedding ceremony in various places such as the parvis of St. Andrew's Chapel.
 The reception that follows features folklore music (għana) and dancing.

 In September 2008, the 3rd Edition of the Qala International Folk Festival in Gozo featured "It-Tieg fl-Antik".
 This re-enactment of a traditional Gozitan wedding was officiated at Bishop Michael Buttigieg Square in front of the stone cross column, after which, a procession with the newly weds, led up to the Main Square of the village of Qala, where a typical ‘festin’ was awaiting them, serving traditional delicacies of the period.